KoleHicok/sphinx-template/source/report/index.rst

     }

-As you can see, this notation is easier to read and understand than the object notation in the previous example if you already know HTML.
+As you can see, this notation is easier to read and understand than the object notation in the previous example.

 Rendering Elements
 ------------------